tblais1224/firstGraphQLapp/README.md

-##T his is my first app using GraphQL
+## This is my first app using GraphQL